SpareCores/sc-www/src/assets/articles/embed-charts.md

 To address these issues, we have now added the ability to embed the Spare Cores charts dynamically using Iframes, either for a single server or for a comparison of servers.
 This allows you to add the charts to your own website with a single line of code!

 To embed a chart of a server's specific benchmarks, go to the server details page, and click on the `Embed chart` button in the `Performance` section.
-This will pop up a modal window where you can choose the benchmarks you want to embed, set the dimensions of the Iframe, and get a HTML code chunk to embed the chart.
+This will pop up a modal window where you can choose the benchmarks you want to embed, set the dimensions of the Iframe, and get an HTML code chunk to embed the chart.
 A quick example:

 <iframe
  src="/embed/server/azure/Standard_DC16s_v3/static_web"